Kolinzoviola/alx-low_level_programming/0x12-singly_linked_lists/README.md

 The task before us today is singly link list, from task 0 to 4 as mandatory and with two advance questions added for possible solution

-Task 0
+A "lists.h" file is created first, it has most of the library used to write most of the functions Task 0

 I am supposed to write a function that prints all the elements of the  list_t list.